adibalamir/driver-location-challenge/README.md

 ### Bonus-1

-You can place a bonus driver on the map using x and y coordinates.
+You can place a bonus driver (a red dot) on the map using x and y coordinates.
 A leg will be drawn between the bonus driver and the closest stop available.
+If the driver is out of bounds, you can drag the map around to see the bonus driver.
+You must choose numbers between 0 and 200.

 ![Bonus-1 GIF](/assets/bonus1.gif)